jun-jie-sun/jun-jie-sun.github.io/_pages/about.md

 ======
 1. Computer Programming Skills: Familiar with using matlab and python, with a foundation in c++ and currently learning to use the c++ based Monte Carlo simulation program like Geant4.Simple web page creation and modification.
 2. The Use Of Simulation Software: COMSOL is utilized for wind field simulation, particle tracking simulation, plasma simulation, etc. Electric field simulation and thermodynamic simulation, etc. are carried out by using ANSYS.
-3. Drawing And Modeling: Use CAD to draw relevant floor plans and SOLIDWORKS to conduct 3D modeling of related parts and devices.
+3. Drawing And Modeling: Use CAD to draw relevant floor plans、Origin and spss to analyse and draw research data SOLIDWORKS to conduct 3D modeling of related parts and devices.
 4. Experimental Operations: Design and production of models, design, installation and use of diagnostic devices, and operation of laboratory instruments such as ball mills.
 5. Other Skills: The use of Office software such as MS Office, video production and editing.
 6.  ...(I have strong self-control and a high interest in learning.
 More skills and abilities are under development.)